-A number of useful citation formats for web resources can be found here.
+A number of useful citation formats for web resources can be found on the "Frequently Asked Reference Questions" page of the Internet Public Library website.
 In general you should include author, publication date, page title, title of the site, date you viewed the site, and the url.
 In APA format a citation of one of our resources might look like this:

 Macdonald, H. (2004) Geologic Puzzles: Morrison Formation, Starting Point.
 Retrieved Sept 9, 2004, from http://serc.carleton.edu/introgeo/interactive/examples/morrisonpuzzle.html

 Many pages within our sites list author information (e.g. for a particular example or activity) immediately below the page title.
 In areas of the site where a single author created a group of pages you may need to visit the first page of the set to find the authorship information.
 If no author information is provided you can assume the author is the 'Science Education Resource Center'.
 Or feel free to contact us for more detailed authorship information.

 Our pages list the last modification date (effectively the publication date of the current page content) in the page footer.
 The page title can be found across the top of your web browser and the site title usually appears in the banner across the top of the page.

 We encourage the reuse and dissemination of the material on this site for noncommercial purposes (like education) as long as attribution is retained.
 To this end the material on this site, unless otherwise noted, is offered under a Creative Commons license Attribution-NonCommercial-ShareAlike 3.0.
 Attribution should include at a minimum a link to the original material on the SERC site and credit to the original author (see above for determining that information).
 In most cases including all the information in the citation format above is preferred.

 If you are interested in using materials found on SERC sites beyond the scope of this license (e.g within materials you will offer for sale).
 Please contact email@example.com.